The Sceptre C248B-144RN is one of the cheapest 144Hz gaming monitors you can find. In case you’re on a really limited

-In reality, trailing of fast-moving objects is noticeable, more so when dark pixels are predominant in the picture, but it’s certainly tolerable considering the price and image quality of the monitor.
+In reality, trailing of fast-moving objects is noticeable, more so when dark pixels are predominant in the picture.
+Still, it’s certainly tolerable considering the price and image quality of the monitor.

 Now, if you mainly play competitive FPS games, you should look for a 1080p 144Hz gaming monitor with a TN panel and a 1ms response time speed instead.

 These gaming monitors may have narrower viewing angles and inferior color quality and contrast, but if you care more about performance than picture quality, it’s a necessary trade-off, at least at this price range.

 In case you prefer better graphics and play fast-paced games more casually, the Sceptre C248B-144RN monitor will suit you much better.